johanwigmo/johanwigmo.com/content/about/index.md

 ## Who I Am

 I'm a husband and a father of two, living in a cosy area outside Gothenburg, Sweden.
-I've been an employed consultant for 10+ years but since the end of 2025 I work for myself with [Wigmo Development](https://wigmo.dev), doing consulting

-decided to go solo in 2025 with [Wigmo Development](https://wigmo.dev), doing consulting work during the days and working on my own projects during the nights.
+I've been an employed consultant for 10+ years but since the end of 2025 I work for myself with [Wigmo Development](https://wigmo.dev), doing consulting work during the days and working on my own projects during the nights.
 Balancing family, work and personal growth keeps me busy, but it's a challenge I enjoy.

 For fun, I love listening to music, taking time to zone out and recharge, or heading outdoors for a round of disc golf or a bike ride.